Causal Inference under Network Interference with Noise: Discussion

 where $m_i\geq 1$.
 When $m_i=1$, it reduces to (\ref{eq2.1}).
 And if $m_i=k$, then the level $c_{11'}$ is known as the absolute $k$-neighborhood exposure (\cite{ugander2013graph}).
 When $m_i=q d_i$, $0\leq q\leq 1$, the level $c_{11'}$ is called the fractional $q$-neighborhood exposure (\cite{ugander2013graph}).
 The generalized four-level exposure model provides useful abstractions for the analysis of networked experiments.
 For example, infectious diseases (e.g., like COVID-19) are more likely to spread between people closely connected in a social network.
 And being in contact with more people with the disease means that, in theory, they are more likely to contract the disease.

 As an illustration, suppose that treatment is assigned to the $N_v$ individuals in a network through Bernoulli random sampling, with probability $p$.
-The exposure probabilities for four levels can be found in Appendix \ref{app3}.
-Next, we show orders of the exposure probabilities for nodes with varying degrees in Theorem \ref{th7}.
+The exposure probabilities for four levels can be found in supplementary material D. Next, we show orders of the exposure probabilities for nodes with varying degrees in Theorem \ref{th7}.
 If $d_i=\Theta(1/p)$, upper bounds for four exposure probabilities do not depend on $m_i$.
 When $d_i=\omega(1/p)$, upper bounds for $p_i^e(c_{10'})$ and $p_i^e(c_{00'})$ increase as $m_i$ increases.
 And upper bounds for $p_i^e(c_{11'})$ and $p_i^e(c_{01'})$ decrease as $m_i$ increases if $d_i=o(1/p)$.
 See supplementary material D for the proof.

 \begin{theorem} Assume a generalized four-level exposure model and Bernoulli random assignment of treatment with $p=o(1)$.
 And for all $i$, $d_i\geq m_i$.
-Then, for all integers $m_i\geq 1$ and $m_i=\mathcal O(1)$, the orders of exposure probabilities are as in Table \ref{tab2}.
+Then, for all integers $m_i\geq 1$ and $m_i=\mathcal O(1)$, the orders of exposure probabilities are as follows.

 \end{theorem} Then, we can construct regularity conditions for the average causal effect estimators to be consistent.
 Similarly, one can quantify biases and variances of standard estimators in noisy networks and develop a general framework for estimation of true average causal effects.
 These require additional work due to the complexities of formulas for exposure probabilities.